oomlout/oomlout_oomp_builder/navigation/electronic/switch_slide/2_8_mm_x_8_mm_x_1_4_mm/surface_mount/single_pole_double_throw/part/readme.md

-# Electronic Switch Slide 2 8 Mm X 8 Mm X 1 4 Mm Surface Mount Single Pole Double Throw
+# Electronic Switch Slide 2 8 mm X 8 mm X 1 4 mm Surface Mount Single Pole Double Throw

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base